nicholas-lacourse93/nicholas-lacourse93.github.io/README.md

-# nicholas-lacourse93.github.io
+# My Academic Page

-My academic website
+The GitHub page deployed off this repo is my academic page that is generated using Hugo.